rstacruz/modern-development/coding/tests.md

 Test-driven development, or TDD, means writing tests along with your code.
 It's not about writing tests after you're done, but making testing a habit as part of your development process.

   - Tests should be written alongside your implementation.
   - New features need to have new tests for it.
+  - Features can't be merged unless tests pass.

 ## What to test